kraus-s/pamphilus_db/README.md

 # Installation

 I recommend using pipenv `pipenv install` to create a virtual environment for the app and get all dependencies.
+Tested using python 3.11.5.

 ## Preparing the webapp
 If you used pipenv you can simply run `pipenv run setup` to prepare all the data.